SuperOfficeDocs/superoffice-docs/user-guide/en/license/screen/index.md

 In the **SuperOffice** tab in the **Licences** screen, you can view and update the license information for your version of SuperOffice CRM and associated modules.

 > [!NOTE]
-> If you have installed a third-party module or similar, several tabs will be displayed here.
+> If you have installed a third-party module or similar, several tabs are displayed here.

 ### Owner information